Eritrea–Italy relations: From the period of independence to the present

-The 1992 Italian law on 'ius sanguinis' grants dual citizenship to those who can prove they have Italian ancestors, which is extremely difficult for those who cannot reconstruct their genealogical line.
+The 1992 Italian law on jus sanguinis grants dual citizenship to those who can prove they have Italian ancestors, which is extremely difficult for those who cannot reconstruct their genealogical line.
 More than 300 descendants of people born under Italian rule were still in 2021 asking President Mattarella and the government to recognise the crime of colonial racism, which marked the lives of thousands of Italian-Eritreans, despised in their homeland precisely because they were not recognised by their fathers.

 Bilateral agreement for Italian schools

 The Italian and Eritrean governments signed an agreement on 21 September 2012 to recognise Italian State Schools in Asmara.

-On 25 May 2020, Eritrea unilaterally decided to withdraw from the Agreement, also revoking the licence to operate the Istituto Italiano Statale Omnicomprensivo di Asmara.The causes of the closure, according to the Eritrean government, are linked to the Italian government's decision to suspend the school's teaching activities due to the COVID-19 pandemic.
+On 25 May 2020, Eritrea unilaterally decided to withdraw from the Agreement, also revoking the licence to operate the Istituto Italiano Statale Omnicomprensivo di Asmara.
+The causes of the closure, according to the Eritrean government, are linked to the Italian government's decision to suspend the school's teaching activities due to the COVID-19 pandemic.
 A decision, according to the Eritrean authorities, taken arbitrarily, without prior consultation with local counterparts and leaving students and teachers in a situation of uncertainty.
 Furthermore, in June 2020, the Eritrean Ministry of Education banned students of Eritrean nationality who were supposed to sit for the State Examinations.
 This ban was later lifted.

 A diplomatic action involving the Farnesina and Palazzo Chigi began in June in an attempt to mend relations between the two countries.
 On 26 June 2020, Deputy Minister of Foreign Affairs and International Cooperation Marina Sereni received Eritrean Ambassador Fessahazion for clarification on the resumption of activities.
 Prime Minister Giuseppe Conte wrote a letter to Eritrean President Isaias Afewerki, inviting him to a conciliatory dialogue.
 Despite Italian initiatives, the Eritrean government has not commented on the issue.
 On 31 August 2020, the institute was closed by the Italian ambassador in Asmara Michele Camerota, with a precautionary decree of temporary closure.

 Economic relations

 Agriculture, fishing, construction, textile and also energy are sectors which present a significant value for trade between these two countries.
 There are two main categories of Italian stakeholders in Eritrea who influence the Eritrean economy, though they have less influence than in the past.
-Italian small and medium enterprises established their presence in the first half of the XX century.
+Italian small and medium enterprises established their presence in the first half of the 20th century.
 The second group, which focus their investment in trading and the textile industry, is composed of new entrepreneurs.
 ZaEr of the StartAfrica group established in Bergamo has the largest volume of investment and manpower with 500 employees.